The Ceramics Lab

 MacLab

-The lab features Mac computers on custom designed tables, fabricated using a VOC free surface composed of post-consumer recycled paper and non-petroleum resin.
+The lab features Mac computers on custom-designed tables, fabricated using a VOC-free surface composed of post-consumer recycled paper and non-petroleum resin.
 The teaching station is equipped to display large video and sound projection for classes and visiting guests.
-Additionally, the lab offers a small meeting space, iPad bar, TVs for displaying work, wireless internet connections, laser printing, and scanning.
+Additionally, the lab offers a small meeting space, TVs for displaying work, wireless internet connections, laser printing, and scanning.
 The MacLab includes a secure glass enclosure with LED lighting to display posters from the graphic design archive and individual poster shows.

 Two adjunct labs support the MacLab and curriculum, managed and operated by student techs in training.
 For hours of operation, see posted schedules at each facility.